Concave Finance launches to the public on 31st March 2022

 Eintrag hinzufügen Eintrag bearbeiten

-Börse aktuell - Live TickerSkepsis in Bezug auf Ukraine-Verhandlungen überwiegt: ATX und DAX schließen schwächer -- Asiens Börsen letztlich tiefer
+Börse aktuell - Live TickerSolide US-Arbeitsmarktdaten: Dow startet freundlich -- ATX fester -- DAX etwas höher -- Asiens Börsen letztlich uneinheitlich

-Der heimische sowie der deutsche Aktienmarkt gaben am Donnerstag nach.
-Schwächer präsentiert sich der Dow im Donnerstagshandel.
-Die Aktienmärkte in Fernost zeigten sich ebenfalls schwächer.
+Die Wall Street startet erholt in das neue Quartal.
+Der ATX und der DAX zeigen sich am Freitag stärker.
+Die größten Börsen in Fernost fanden keine gemeinsame Richtung.